The Fruit of God’s Spirit - Galatians 5:22-23 | P2

 - We are to put on or yield to meekness - Colossians 3:12-13

-Temperance - It is the quality and ability to master your desires, physicality and passions.
-It is self control.
+Temperance - It is self control; the quality and ability to master your desires, physicality and passions.
 Many of the problems people face are caused by their lack of being temperate and practicing self-control.
-Whether it’s their inability to remain physically in control or their inability to control their tongue in an arguments, or disciplining their sexual appetites or impulses, temperance is the answer.
+Whether it’s their inability to remain physically in control or their inability to control their tongue in an argument, or disciplining their eating habits or sexual appetites or impulses, temperance is the answer.
+We've got to live this race with temperance or self control.
+1 Corinthians 9:24-27 / Titus 2:11-12

 - Temperance is strength or self-control in challenging circumstances.
 2nd Peter 1:6